MakeSchool-Tutorials/Makestagram-Swift-V3/P04-Setup-App-Structure/content.md

 ![Delete Missing File](assets/delete_missing_file.png)

-Next, we'll need to either right-click in our project navigator or click on the plus button in the button left corner of the project navigator and select the option `Add Files to "Makestagram"`:
+Next, we'll need to either right-click in our project navigator or click on the plus button in the bottom left corner of the project navigator and select the option `Add Files to "Makestagram"`:

 ![Adding Existing Files](assets/add_existing_files.png)